The Board of Trustees, 2022-2023

 Employment:Co-Founder and Managing Partner of Compass Financial Partners – Greensboro, NC.

 Education:B.A.
 Organizational Speech, The University of North Carolina at Greensboro

 Civic Affiliations and Community Service:George’s service to UNCG includes membership on the Excellence Foundation Board of Directors, the Campaign Steering Committee, and the Students First Campaign Steering Committee.
 He is a past president of the Spartan Club Executive Committee and is currently Co-Chair of the Athletics Departments “5 for 5” Campaign for Champions.
 Outside UNCG, George serves as Board Chair for the Carolinas Chapter of Operation Smile, was a founding member of the Greensboro Police Foundation Board and is a member of the Greensboro Sports Council.

 Service: Reappointed by the Senate President Pro Tempore in 2019 to a four-year term expiring June 30, 2023.
-Elizabeth serves as Chair of the University Advancement Committee and is a member of the Finance & Administration and Grievance Committees.
+Elizabeth serves on the Academic Affairs, Athletics, and Grievance Committees.

 Employment: Executive Director, Phillips Foundation

 Education: B.A.
 Corporate Communications and Public Affairs from Southern Methodist University (SMU)